-Read the new & improved version of this post: The Eightfold Path: Right Thought
+Read the new & improved version of this post: The Eightfold Path: Right Speech

 Jnana is a Sanskrit word that means knowledge, particularly of the spiritual kind.
 It is used in many different Indian traditions.
 Jnana isn’t knowledge in the usual cognitive sense, but refers to knowledge embedded in the experience of the true nature of reality.
 It isn’t something that can be understood with the intellect because it is… Continue reading Spiritual Glossary: Jnana